Fast-Whimsy/HECM/docs/manuscript/v1_attractor_manuscript.md

-\- coordinated action  # 7.
+\- coordinated action

+\- synchronized transitions

+\- shared norms

+\- emergent intelligence

+\- collective adaptation

+Propagation is the bridge between individual identity and collective identity.

+It is how the system becomes more than the sum of its parts.

+This sets the stage for the final section of the frame:

+\*\*how collective identity emerges\*\* — the moment when the system stabilizes around a shared center of gravity.

+\# 7.
 How Collective Identity Emerges